-We don’t know what went on that day and it would be wrong to claim that Wright fabricated it, just as it would be to say Schmeichel was definitely guilty.
-The former goalkeeper is the only person who knows what he said and if he did use a racial slur it is unlikely he will ever admit that now.
+We don’t know the full details of what went on that day but it would obviously be wrong to claim that Wright fabricated it.
+The former goalkeeper is the only person who can confirm what he said and if he did use a racial slur it is unlikely he will ever admit that now.

 Unlike Evra vs Suarez, where the player admitted to using the racial slur, Schmeichel protested his innocence and there wasn’t the evidence to prove otherwise.
-Footage had been reviewed and lip readers had been employed but there wasn’t anything shown to suggest that Schmeichel was guilty, other than Wright’s reaction, which was similar to that of Mason Holgate’s after an exchange of words with Firmino last season.
+Footage had been reviewed and lip readers had been employed but there wasn’t anything shown to suggest that Schmeichel was guilty, other than Wright’s reaction.

-Still, Wright later claimed that Ferguson had accused him of “playing the race card” which, if true, would be unacceptable.
+Still, Wright later claimed that Ferguson had accused him of “playing the race card” which, is totally unacceptable.
 There’s no reason to suspect that Wright wouldn’t be telling the truth here, so this is an example of Ferguson getting it totally wrong.

 Yet if Schmeichel had been found guilty of wrong-doing and Ferguson had behaved in the same way as Dalglish did, claiming the club had been targeted, and showed up on the telly in a Schmeichel t-shirt, maybe we would have a comparison worth talking about.
 But that obviously was not the case.